pwiet01/speedcubeshare/README.md

 ## What is SpeedCubeShare?

-Launched in 2023, this platform is designed to fill the gap in the online space for speedcubers seeking a community-driven platform to share successes, discuss cube choices, and connect with like-minded individuals.
+SpeedCubeShare is designed to fill the gap in the online space for speedcubers seeking a community-driven platform to share successes, discuss cube choices, and connect with like-minded individuals.

 ## Features:

 - **Customizable Profiles:** Personalize your profile to showcase your speedcubing achievements, favorite cubes, and personal bests.

 - **Algorithm Library:** Access a comprehensive library of algorithms to enhance your skills.
 Contribute your own algorithms to the community.

 - **Stats and Achievements:** Track your progress, set goals, and celebrate milestones with our statistics and achievements tracking system.

 - **Cube Reviews and Recommendations:** Explore and discuss the latest speedcubing hardware with reviews and recommendations from the community.

-- **Interactive Forums:** Engage in discussions, seek advice, and connect with fellow speedcubers in our forums.

 ## Setup for Local Development: